selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   * `provider_name` - (Required) The name of the connection to be created.
 It will not affect other settings.

-  * `issuer_url` - (Required) The URL for the OIDC provider used to authenticate users requesting access to the cluster.
+  * `issuer_url` - (Required) The URL of the OIDC provider used to authenticate users requesting access to the cluster.
 The link must start with https://.

   * `client_id` - (Required) The service identifier issued by the OIDC provider that makes authentication requests to resources.